TIBHannover/GeoEstimation/README.md

 ## News

+**15th December 2025:**
+We decided to delete our models due to ethical concerns that were also pointed out by:

+> Haas, L., Skreta, M., Alberti, S., & Finn, C. (2024).
+Pigeon: Predicting image geolocations.
+In IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 12893-12902). https://arxiv.org/pdf/2307.05845

 **12th December 2020 - [*PyTorch*](#Pytorch-Implementation) version:**
 We release a PyTorch implementation and provide weights of a pre-trained `base(M, f*)` model with underlying ResNet50 architecture.